ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 Coming back to openLANE prompt, the next step is **"Synthesis"** **run_synthesis**
 ![Screenshot 2025-05-14 164547](https://github.com/user-attachments/assets/4d74a75b-4435-43f6-a1ff-2f32d976d514)
+As seen, the WNS = -24ns so the slack is not met (we will fix it post route)
 ---
 ## OpenLANE Project Git Link Description
+In this lecture Kunal Sir has explained us how to access the information related to OpenLANE and study full potential of this specific tool.
+---
+## Steps to characterize synthesis results
+---